IkarosKappler/plotboilerplate/README.md

  * Add Images to the SVGBuiler.
  * Move the helper function PlotBoilerplate.utils.buildArrowHead to the Vector class.
 It belongs there.
  * Add image/svg support (adding SVG images).
- * [Done] Add a CSS class with a peusdo grid (inline-PNG) for the canvas wrapper (placeholder while loading).
- * [Done] main-dist.html has a wrong document title.
  * Add a proper webpack entry point file (like index.js or entry.js?).
  * Add typescript and define an interface for drawables (Drawable.ts?).
  * Add a vertex attribute: visible. (to hide vertices).
- * [Done] Implement relative zoom at mouse position (current zoom is fixed a origin).
  * Add control button: reset zoom.
  * Add control button: reset to origin.
- * [Partially] Add control button: set to retina resolution (size factors and css scale).
+ * [Partially done] Add control button: set to retina resolution (size factors and css scale).
- * [Done] Extend the perpendicular Bézier demo (currently working with one curve only).
  * Add a demo that draws a proper mathematical xy-grid.
- * [Done] Possible bug in the demos: it seems that the retina resolution settings do not properly do out-of-viewport detection.
+ * Switching browser tabs back and forth sometimes locks the Ctrl-Key.
+Check that.

 ## Todos for future Version 2 (not backwards compatible)
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.